Course Introduction

 Final Examination

-- Timing: Answers must be submitted by 0900 UTC on April 24.
+- Timing: Answers must be submitted by 1300 UTC on Tuesday, December 10.
 (The amount of time required to answer the exam questions well is far less than four days; the four-day window is designed to afford students flexibility in finding time to take that test.)

-- Late Submissions: Examinations submitted after 0900 UTC on April 24 will be accepted only if timely submission was prevented by illness (documented by a medical professional) or serious extenuating circumstances.
+- Late Submissions: Examinations submitted after 1300 UTC on December 10 will be accepted only if timely submission was prevented by illness (documented by a medical professional) or serious extenuating circumstances.
 Determination of whether a particular examination meets these criteria will be made by the PatentX Advisory Board.

 - Grading: Each examination will be graded, using a numerical scale, by a WIPO trainer who did not teach the group in which the student was enrolled.
 The student’s trainer will then have an opportunity to adjust the grade (upward but not downward) if, in the trainer’s judgment, the quality of the student’s participation in the seminar manifested greater command of the material than indicated by the exam grade.
 Examinations near the borderline between Pass and Fail will be reviewed by Professor Fisher, whose evaluation will be final.